matloff/qeML/vignettes/overfitting.md

 ## Baffling behavior--drastic overfitting

-In many ML applications, especially those in which neural networks are used, there may be far more hyperparameters than data points, i.e. p >>
+In many ML applications, especially those in which neural networks are used, there may be far more hyperparameters than data points.
-n.
 Yet excellent prediction accuracy on new data has often been reported in spite of such extreme overfitting.

 ## How could it be possible?